 Note: The service mapping name for NES is defined during deployment.
 Contact the person who performed the deployment to obtain the NES service mapping name value.
-Record the URL of ph conkeyref="prod_names/nes"/> in Appendix - Record the CWP Variables.
+Record the URL of ph conkeyref="prod_names/nes"/> in Appendix-Record the CWP Variables.
 You will use this URL to connect to the NES Administrator Console and require it during the CWP Backend deployment.

-2. Click the Sign in button.

-The Sign in dialog opens.
-Enter username and password of an NES Administrator.

-3. On the main menu, click About.
-The System Diagnostics page appears.

-4. Click View Full System Diagnostics.
+- 2. On the Sign in window, type the credentials of a user that is a member of the NES Administrators group, and then click Sign In. - 3.
+On the main menu, click About.
+The System Diagnostics page appears. - 4.
+Click View Full System Diagnostics.